Genesis chapter 6

 Cain grew both angry and sad that God had not accepted his offering.
 Instead of asking God for forgiveness and repenting of his offering, he instead falls into the trappings of Satan and sin, and his emotions.
 God even warns him of this transgression and what lies ahead if he continues on with this type of behavior.
 God also tells Cain that he must learn to control his emotions and not let sin control him.
 Just as we Christians of today have to learn to do the same.
 When we get baptized, with the laying of hands, and have God’s spirit inside of us, we still are of the flesh and can and do get tempted daily by Satan and sin.
 However with God’s Spirit we learn to recognize sin, turn from it and do what the spirit wills us to do.
 It sounds easy enough, but because we are of the flesh we sometimes fall short just as Paul says in Rom.
 7: 14-25 God is giving Cain assurances that if he does well then God would indeed accept the offering and reward him in a just and righteous way, but if Cain does not offer up to God in a manner that is pleasing to Him, then Cain needs to be careful, because this kind of attitude in the offering could lead to the sin nature, which is always there waiting to take over and lead us down the path of unrighteousness. unfortunately in this case this is exactly what happened to Cain, the more he thought about his offering not being accepted, the more he grew angry and eventually it (The sin nature), ruled over him instead of him ruling over it.

 8. Now Cain talked with Abel his brother, and it came to pass, when they were in the field, that Cain rose up against Abel his brother and killed him.
-Ex.20:13;1 John 3:12-15
+Ex.20:13:1; John 3:12-15

 Wouldn’t it be nice if we knew how the conversation went between Cain and Abel.
 We know that Cain ended up killing his brother later on after this conversation.
 I say “Later on because we are told “And it came to pass when they were in the field;” meaning sometime after the conversation.
 I think it would be safe to say that it probably wasn’t a very friendly conversation, with Cain being the instigator, maybe to try and provoke Abel to anger so he could have justification in his eyes to killing his brother. we can only speculate.
 Cain waited until the appropriate time and place to carry out his plan of revenge on his brother.
 All the while sin was taking control over him, where it came to a point that he had no control at all, it consumed his thoughts and actions, and he killed his brother in cold blood.

 9. Then the lord said to Cain, “Where is Abel your brother?”
 He said, “I do not know.
-Am I my brothers keeper?”
-3:9; Deut.
+Am I my brothers’ keeper?”
+Gen. 3:9; Deut.
 15:7-9

 God knows what happened to Cain.
 This is another rhetorical question.
 I believe that God is just simply testing Cain to see if he will confess his sin, repent from it, and ask for forgiveness.
 On the contrary, Cain tries to hide his sin by denying that he even knows what has happened to his brother.
 One sin leads to another and so on and so forth, like God said, “it” ( Sin), lies at it’s door and has started to overtake him in his actions and words.
 Cain even goes on to suggest that he is not responsible for his brother.
 However if we look at the referenced book (Deut.
 15:7-9), we can clearly see that in God’s instruction to the Israelite s that indeed we are responsible for our brothers and sisters etc: